 Much of the research indicates that men can get angry faster and get over their anger more quickly.
 They point the finger at others and become very combative.
 After that, they move onto the next project.
 Not a lot of rehashing the past.

 On the other hand, women will often stuff their anger.
 They hang on to it even if there is a discussion and potential resolution.
 This happens over days or weeks or longer.
 Even years later, women can still hold grudges.

 Yet, there is definitely a better way to deal with anger

 If this resonates with you, it’s time for a new perspective.

-Most importantly, once you find the best ways to be accountable for your actions and reactions there is a radical, positive change.
+Most importantly, there is a radical, positive change once you find the best ways to be accountable for your actions.

 It means looking at the habits and patterns that have become your ‘anger anchors’.